 Rustic restaurants with barn wood accents may still have some life, but the influx of new styles, materials and designs could shorten the run.
-The latest trends incorporate custom fixtures and seating, larger bars with extended areas, industrial materials, and brighter, lighter walls conducive to the power of Instagram.
+The latest trends incorporate custom light fixtures and seating, larger bars with extended areas, industrial materials and brighter, lighter walls conducive to the power of Instagram.

 Where’s the bar?
 It’s the first question clients ask Karen Herold, principal of Chicago-based design studio, Studio K, when a project starts.
 Cocktail culture and the increased emphasis on the bar as a moneymaker has evolved, which means allotting more real estate for it.
 Herold is building her bars a bit deeper, often by 6 inches, she says.